Pinterest Hidden Image

 Mascarpone is an Italian soft cheese that is set using acids such as lemon juice or tartaric acid.
 It originated in Northern Italy in the 16th-17th century.

-Although traditional mascarpone is made without rennet and is therefore vegetarian, it is made using heavy cream, which is not suitable for vegans.
+Although traditional mascarpone is made without rennet and is therefore vegetarian, it uses heavy cream, which is unsuitable for vegans.

 This thick Italian cream cheese is made by coagulating warmed cream with acid and then strained over a cheesecloth to separate the solids from the whey.